-This course offers a comprehensive update, review and future practice of hyperbaric medicine and wound care.
+This program allows a comprehensive update, review and future practice of hyperbaric medicine and wound care.
 This includes oxygen physiology, and the physics, mechanisms-of-action for hyperbaric oxygen therapy (HBOT), and etiology and management of wounds.
-Lectures include a review of the primary clinical indications for treatment, management of the patient undergoing hyperbaric therapy, and the future of HBOT.
-While focused on the basics of HBOT and wound care, this course is also an excellent educational opportunity for all health care professionals who want to expand their knowledge of HBOT and wound care.
+Lectures include a summary of the primary clinical indications for treatment, management of the patient experiencing hyperbaric therapy, and the future of HBOT.
+While focused on the basics of HBOT and wound care, this session is also an excellent educational opportunity for all health care professionals who want to extend their knowledge of HBOT and wound care.

 • Understand the physiology and etiology of wound healing and the mechanisms of action of hyperbaric oxygen therapy (HBOT).